Proxy Contract Example

 - Run

-to process the ABIs - Creates TypeORM entities in
+pnpm generate-entitiesto process the ABIs - Creates TypeORM entities in

-- Generates migrations in
+src/output/entities/ - Generates migrations in

-- All generated entities extend
+src/output/migrations/ - All generated entities extend

-for common fields
+BlockchainEventEntityfor common fields

 - Run